Stocks & Shares ISA

 You can save up to £20,000 in the 2020/2021 tax year.

 Make regular payments from just £50 per month, lump sums of at least £500 and top ups of at least £250.
+Or, transfer an existing ISA to us.

 Your money is invested in our top performing With Profits fund and has the potential to grow thanks to annual and final bonuses.
 (Source: Barnett Waddingham Survey Dec 2018)